Michigan Home Insurance: Costs, Coverage & Best Companies 2026

 Ahmeek (UP) $134 $1,607

-Detroit's rates — nearly $3,643 per year — reflect higher crime rates, older housing stock, and elevated claims density.
-Rural and smaller metro areas like Ann Arbor and Lansing come in at roughly half that cost.
+Some national datasets show even higher Detroit numbers.
+NerdWallet reports the average cost of homeowners insurance in Detroit at $5,035 per year, while Grand Rapids homeowners pay $2,315 per year on average.
+Either way, Detroit rates reflect higher crime rates, older housing stock, and elevated claims density, while rural and smaller metro areas like Ann Arbor come in at roughly half that cost.

 Pincher's Pro Tip

-If you're near the Detroit metro area, getting at least 3–5 competing quotes is critical.
-Rates vary dramatically by ZIP code and carrier, and the difference between the highest and lowest quote can easily be $500–$1,000 per year.
+If you're near the Detroit metro area, getting at least 3 to 5 competing quotes is critical.
+Rates vary dramatically by ZIP code and carrier.
+ValuePenguin found that Allstate's rates in Detroit are around $1,985 per year, less than half the citywide average, so the difference between quotes can easily be $1,000 or more.

 For a broader perspective on how Michigan compares to other states, check out our guide on average home insurance costs by state.